 Where apparent/carer has expressed their intention to remove a child from school with a view to educating at home, we recommend that LAs, schools and other key professionals work together to coordinate a meeting with parents/carers where possible.
-Ideally, this should be before a final decision has been made, to ensure that the parents/carers have considered what is in the best interests of each child.
+Ideally, this would be before a final decision has been made, to ensure that the parents/carers have considered what is in the best interests of each child.
 This is particularly important here a child has SEND, is vulnerable, and / or has a social worker.
+Where a child has a EHCP local authorities will need to review the plan, working closely with parents and carers